santisbon/reference/src/microk8s.md

 1. Set up your Raspberry Pi devices with `cloud-init` as defined in the [Raspberry Pi](/reference/rpi/) section.
 2. Assign static IPs to all the nodes.
 3. `sudo nano /etc/hosts` on each node and add the IP and hostnames of the other nodes so they can resolve during the join process.
 4. Allocate disks.
-You can create virtual disks as loop devices (a special block device that maps to a file).
+For a test cluster with only 1 node you can create virtual disks as loop devices (a special block device that maps to a file).
     ```sh title="On each node"
     for l in a b c; do
         loop_file="$(sudo mktemp -p /mnt XXXX.img)"